England's top 10 moments under Gareth Southgate: Luke Shaw, Harry Kane and Raheem Sterling memories

 But why do we let ourselves believe?
 With the clock ticking into injury time of England's first group game in Russia, Tunisia were holding their own and England looked set to start off with another false dawn.

-They should've paid more attention to Alan Russell, England's set-piece coach whose techniques played a part in nine of their 12 goals at the tournament.
+They should have paid more attention to Alan Russell, England's set-piece coach whose techniques played a part in nine of their 12 goals at the tournament.

 Up popped Harry Kane at the back post, the pints went flying and the rest was history.